manbo0323/java-exam-slot-game/readme.md

 ## Instruction
 1. Checkout this project and build using maven `mvn clean install`
-2. You will need to create a project (use maven or gradle) with a depency to this project. example dependency:
+2. You will need to create a project (use maven or gradle) with a dependency to this project. example dependency:
 ```
 ...
 <dependency>